-Our experts lab test and review barrel and upright vacuum cleaners from leading brands such as Dyson, Miele and Electrolux to help you find the best performers on the market.
+Our experts lab test and review barrel and upright vacuum cleaners from brands such as Dyson, Miele, Electrolux, Shark and Vax to help you quickly find the best performers on the market.

 This test covers upright vacuum cleaners and barrel vacuum cleaners, as well as models that come either with bags or without.